-There are times where you may not know which direction to go in.
-There is nothing wrong with implementing what you think will provide the best user experience, or implementing multiple variations of your idea.
-Sometimes the experience of implementing another idea may show some pluses and minuses in the design and help with your decision making.
+There are times where you may not know in which direction to go.
+There is nothing wrong with implementing what you think will provide the best user experience or implementing multiple variations of your idea.
+Sometimes the experience of implementing another idea may show advantages and disadvantages in the design and help with your decision making.

 If you still have some general questions about design, *please* don't hesitate to join the #ux channel on IRC.
 If somebody doesn't answer your questions, just ask again in a few hours (people may be sleeping due to timezone differences).

 Looking for feedback or ui-review on your patch?